andrewsolis/cs401/docs/unit03/intro_software_design.rst

 You likely already know the concept of abstraction from math and science courses.
 The real world is very complicated.
 With abstraction, we replace an exact concept with a simplified model.
 For example, the Bohr model is an abstraction of the actual atom.

 You have seen examples of abstractions in software also.
-For instance, we saw how the Python function ``open()`` returns a "file object" (cf., https://docs.python.org/3/glossary.html#term-file-object).
+For instance, the Python function ``open()`` returns a "file object" (cf., https://docs.python.org/3/glossary.html#term-file-object).
 A file object is an abstraction representing data stored in different formats.
 With a file object, you can do certain actions, represented by functions, e.g.,: